How Can Employers Stop FMLA Abuse Problems?

-Over the years I’ve worked with a range of organizations in various industries and I’ve found that managing the Family Medical Leave Act (FMLA) is a common challenge.
+Over the years I’ve worked with a range of companies in various industries and I’ve found that managing the Family Medical Leave Act (FMLA) is a common challenge.
 The FMLA provision was implemented in 1993 as a means to allow eligible employees to have job protection while taking care of medical needs for themselves or eligible family members.
 The concept of FMLA was great, in the sense that employees could take off the time they needed to get well, return to work, and not worry about being fired or terminated while out.
-However over time, there have been lots of concerns regarding loop holes that are being taken advantage of by employees.
+However, over time, there have been lots of concerns regarding loopholes that are being taken advantage of by employees.

 While FMLA guidelines must be adhered to, there are a range of options that allow the employer to strategically manage and minimize the abuse of FMLA.
 As I reflect on where the disconnect happens, I find it is usually at the point when managers and human resources allow employees to submit questionable documentation and provide vague feedback regarding their expected absence.
 In organizations that have a very structured leave administration procedure, the abuse is much less likely.
 Employees will always need time off for medical issues, however, the more accountable they are, the less likely they are willing to use FMLA as a method of being out of work.

-As an HR Business Partner with many years of leave administration responsibilities, it has been my experience that implementing a combination of practices will encourage employees to be more forthcoming in their needs.
+As an HR consultant with many years of leave administration responsibilities, it has been my experience that implementing a combination of practices will encourage employees to be more forthcoming in their needs.
 Being strategic in minimizing abuse will also encourage employees to be willing to consider the needs of the employer when planning for medical services and recuperation time.
-Following are a few of these suggested strategies.
+Following are a few of these suggested strategies:

 Verify the employee’s eligibility for FMLA: